-On behalf of the Board of Directors and all BC Hydro employees, we are pleased to submit BC Hydro's Annual Service Plan Report for the year ending March 31, 2021.
+On behalf of the Board of Directors and all BC Hydro employees, we are pleased to submit BC Hydro's Annual Service Plan Report for the year ending March 31, 2022.
 This letter provides an overview of highlights from the past year, as well as information on BC Hydro's reporting relationship as a Crown Corporation.

-The COVID-19 pandemic presented unprecedented challenges for BC Hydro and our customers.
-However, it also made our role as an essential service, providing clean, reliable and affordable electricity to our customers more important than ever.
-Throughout the year, we continued to support the Province and our customers to help B.C.'s economy recover from the effects of the global COVID-19 pandemic.
+The COVID-19 pandemic continued to present challenges for BC Hydro and our customers.
+However, it reinforced our role as an essential service, providing clean, reliable and affordable electricity to our customers more important than ever.
+Throughout the year, we supported the Province and our customers to help B.C.'s economy recover from the impacts of COVID-19.

-While we continue to navigate the extraordinary developments of the pandemic, we have the important responsibility of keeping electricity rates affordable for our customers and funding necessary investments in our system.
-To ensure British Columbians continue to receive the reliable and clean electricity that is vital to the province's economic prosperity and climate objectives, we invested approximately \$3 billion in 2020/21 to upgrade aging assets and build new infrastructure.
+While we navigated the extraordinary developments of the pandemic, we have the important responsibility of keeping electricity rates affordable for our customers and funding necessary investments in our system.
+To ensure British Columbians continue to receive the reliable and clean electricity that is vital to the province's economic prosperity and climate objectives, we invested approximately \$3.5 billion in 2021/22 to upgrade aging assets and build new infrastructure.